 The Cisco Umbrella integration enables a cloud-based security service by inspecting the Domain Name System (DNS) query that is sent to the enterprise DNS server through the Cisco 4000 Series or 1100 Series Integrated Services Routers (ISR).
 The security administrator configures Umbrella policies to either allow or deny traffic towards the fully qualified domain name (FQDN).
 Cisco 4000 Series or 1100 Series ISR acts as a DNS forwarder on the network edge, transparently intercepts DNS traffic, and forwards the DNS queries to the Cisco Umbrella cloud.
 This feature is available on Cisco IOS XE Denali 16.3 and later releases.

-Note: 16.6.1 was released to General Availability in late July 2017.
-The features described below have changed and a major new improvement with internal mapping of IPs has been included.
+16.6.1 was released to General Availability in late July 2017.
+Features have changed and improvements to the internal mapping of IPs have been made.
 There are significant differences between the command line interfaces; thus, if you are running 16.6.1, see Release Notes for Cisco 4000 Series ISRs, Cisco IOS XE Everest 16.6 and Security Configuration Guide: Cisco Umbrella Integration On Cisco 4000 Series ISRs.

 Support for the ISR 1100 Series was made available in February 2018.
 DNSCrypt on the ISR 1100 requires minimum software version: 16.6.3, 16.7.2, or 16.8.1.
 The integration for the ISR 1100 is exactly the same as with the 4000 series and should be followed according to the steps for the 4000 series.

 - What is a Cisco Umbrella Integration?

 - Limitations and Restrictions of the Cisco Umbrella Integration

 - Encrypt the DNS Packet

-- Upgrading the Device Image to Cisco IOS XE Denali 16.3
+- Upgrade the Device Image to Cisco IOS XE Denali 16.3

 - Upgrade the ROMMON